FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 ## Conclusion

 This blog post offers an overview of a Firebase migration.
 No matter what the new target system is, you'll need to decide between the bulk or slow migration, as well take specific steps to move your data and settings.
-You'll also want to consider how to migrate any the other functionality you use in Firebase.
+You'll also want to consider how to migrate any other functionality you use in Firebase.

-If you are looking for step by step instructions on how to move to FusionAuth from Firebase, please check out our [Firebase migration guide](/docs/v1/tech/migration-guide/cognito).
+If you are looking for step by step instructions on how to move to FusionAuth from Firebase, please check out our [Firebase migration guide](/docs/v1/tech/migration-guide/firebase).